davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 ## Organisation of an Open Science Framework project

 The Open Science Framework provides a fairly flexible platform so there are different ways you coudl orgnaise a project.
 Some projects will only have a one or two files, whilst others will have numerous different components.
-Regardless of the scope of your project considering the issues below will help make your project more open.
+Regardless of the scope of your project considering the issues below will help make your project more open:

 ### Components